devedse/DeveImageOptimizerWPF/README.md

 The library used to do the Optimization and pixel by pixel comparing the images is named [DeveImageOptimizer](https://github.com/devedse/DeveImageOptimizer)

+DeveImageOptimizerWPF has 2 main advantages over using Nikkho's FileOptimizer directly:
+1. DeveImageOptimizerWPF kicks of optimization in parallel, thus being way quicker
+1. DeveImageOptimizerWPF verifies images on a Pixel by Pixel basis to see if the result matches the input.
+(It happens sometimes that one of the 16 tools makes a mistake which could corrupt an image)

 ## Build status

 | AppVeyor (Windows build) |